benjamincrozat/legacy-blog/posts/17-seo-case-study.md

 But if you're using something like WordPress, I would just recommend to be careful when choosing themes and plugins, as most of them are low quality and can significantly impact the performances of your site.

-### I wrote a few articles and I update them constantly
+### Write a bunch of articles and update them constantly

 I'm not convinced you need to spam Google with dozens of new articles every month to rank (in the beginning at least).